marafrass/Prototype1/README.md

 Base game template (FPS Microgame) by Unity Technologies.

-Soundtrack "The Only Thing They Fear is You" by Mick Gordon for DOOM Eternal.
+Soundtrack "The Only Thing They Fear is You" and "BFG Division" by Mick Gordon for DOOM 2016 and DOOM Eternal.

 Pixelation camera effect and skeleton model sourced from the Unity asset store: https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/pixelation-camera-65900 https://assetstore.unity.com/packages/3d/characters/humanoids/fantasy/toon-rts-units-undead-demo-95640

-Cacodemon low poly model sourced from this site: https://sketchfab.com/3d-models/cacodemon-low-poly-7228d01592ad4e369f9e21069a6e8cb9#download
+Short-range projectile footsoldier sprite sourced from DOOM II.